emacsmirror/filechooser/README.md

 6. Although `OpenFile` and `SaveFile` methods have been tested by me, `SaveFiles` method is completely untested since I don't know a way to trigger it.

 ## Installation
-If despite these limitations you want to test the package:
+If despite these limitations you want to test the package you can use one of the following options:

+### Manual Installation
 1. Place `filechooser.el` file in the load path and generate the autoloads file for it.
 2. Configure `xdg-desktop-portal` to use Emacs based filechooser.
 For recent versions this can be done by adding
 ```